 - has been convicted of domestic violence, stalking, child abuse, child neglect, or child abandonment, at any time after U.S. admission.

-- has violated the portion of a protective order that is meant to stop credible threats of violence, repeated harassment, or bodily injury.
+- Has violated the portion of a protective order that's meant to stop credible threats of violence, repeated harassment, or bodily injury.

-- has committed or conspired to commit human trafficking inside or outside the U.S. or has apparently been a knowing aider, abettor, assister, conspirator, or colluder with in severe forms of human trafficking; or is the trafficker's spouse, or daughter who, within the past five years, knowingly received any financial or other benefit from the illicit activity.
+- Has committed or conspired to commit human trafficking inside or outside the U.S. or has apparently been a knowing aider, abettor, assister, conspirator, or colluder with someone else in severe forms of human trafficking; or who is the trafficker's spouse, son, or daughter and, within the past five years, knowingly received financial or other benefits from the illicit activity.

-- failed to advise the immigration authorities, in writing, of a change of address within ten days of the move, unless the person can prove that such failure was reasonably excusable or not willful.
+- Failed to advise U.S. immigration authorities, in writing, of a change of address within ten days of the move, unless the person can prove that such failure was reasonably excusable or not willful.

-- has been convicted of providing false information in connection with a requirement to register with immigration authorities or of other violations relating to fraud and misuse of visas, permits, and other entry documents.
+- Has been convicted of providing false information in connection with a requirement to register with U.S. immigration authorities or of other violations relating to fraud and misuse of visas, permits, and other entry documents.

-- falsely represents himself or herself as a U.S. citizen in order to gain any immigration or other benefit.
-An exception is made if the person's parents (natural or adoptive) are or were U.S. citizens, the person lived in the United States before age 16, and the person reasonably believed himself or herself to be a U.S. citizen.
+- Falsely represents himself or herself as a U.S. citizen in order to gain any immigration or other benefit.
+An exception is made if the person's parents (natural or adoptive) are or were U.S. citizens, the person lived in the U.S. before age 16, and the person reasonably believed himself or herself to be a U.S. citizen.

 Even if the immigration authorities believe that you are deportable, you will not be kicked out of the country right away.
 In most cases (unless, for example, there is an outstanding order of removal in your file), you have a right to defend your case in immigration court.
-For some types of deportability, the law may provide a waiver (legal forgiveness) that you can apply for.
-Definitely get expert help from a lawyer's help if you are facing removal proceedings or believe you may have become deportable.
+For some types of deportability, the law might provide a waiver (legal forgiveness) that you can apply for.